xe0896/obsidian/src/leetcode/1 -  Two Sum.md

 ```

 ## $O(n)$ solution
-The `O(n)` solution uses the fact that we can the two indices by checking to see if `target-x` exists in our current iteration, and if it does exist then the index that this value is stored in is the complement, the problem is that checking to see if a value exists every time can get expensive so we use a hash-map for its `O(1)` access time.
+The `O(n)` solution uses the fact that we can the two indices by checking to see if `target-x` exists in our current iteration, and if it does exist then the index that this value is stored in is the complement.
+This can be simply derived as we can see we want two indices `i` and `j` that satisfy `nums[i] + nums[j] = target`, given that we want to find two pairs that we can iterate over an array to make one of them known, so if `nums[i]` was known to us we can find `nums[j]` by doing `nums[j] = target - nums[i]`, now every time we iterate over the array if we do not find `nums[j]` with the definition above then we put the current complement `target - nums[i]` and go onto the next iteration until we find a match, our `nums[j]`.

+Since checking to see if a value exists every time can get expensive so we use a hash-map for its `O(1)` access time.
 ```java
 public int[] twoSum(int[] nums. int target) {
 	Map<Integer, Integer> map = new HashMap<>();